butsugiri/chainer-rnn-ner/Readme.md

 Note that this repo is not re-implementation of these models.

 # Model Details
-Following models are implemented with Chainer.
+Following models are implemented by Chainer.

 ## Models with Cross Entropy as Loss Function
 * LSTM (Model.py/NERTagger)